Force67/equilibrium/docs/developer_guide.md

 # Project Architecture

-Everything in the equilibrium source tree is using base as a sort of standard library.
-Then there are global components which are used by all projects (in `equilibrium/components`), and then there are project specific components which are used by individual projects.
-This is done to ensure that programs remain modular and can be tested independently of each other.
+It is important to understand that equilibrium functions as a mono-repository that provides a set of common code blocks and build tools for all projects built by VH-Tech.
+First there are global components which are used by all projects (in `equilibrium/components`), and then there are project specific components which are used by individual projects.
+The projects live in the `/projects/` dir and are not tracked from equilibrium, they merely depend on equilibrium but are cloned into the projects folder.

 For more information on how to use/consume the base library, see its [readme](../base/readme.md).